Azure/azure-quickstart-templates/ibm-cloud-pak-for-data/README.md

 <br/><br/>
-* Specify the Storage - NFS and specify the zone - single or multi
+* Specify the zone - single or multi.
+If multi zone is selected, select the zone count.

+* Specify Enable Backup to enable backup on the NFS storage disk.

 * Specify Project Name

-* Specify the add-ons needed- Watson Studio Library, Watson Machine Learning, Watson Knowledge Catalog, Data Virtualization (select 'yes' to install)
+* Specify the add-ons needed- Watson Studio Library, Watson Machine Learning, Watson Knowledge Catalog, Data Virtualization and Watson Openscale (select 'yes' to install)

 * Specify Api Key Username and Api Key.
 (See [Pre-requisites](#prerequisites))